openlayers/openlayers/changelog/upgrade-notes.md

 The control will now by default keep displaying the last mouse position when the mouse leaves the viewport.
 With `placeholder: '&#160;'` you can keep the old behaviour.
 The `placeholder` option no longer accepts `false` as a valid value, instead simply omit the option.
 The `undefinedHTML` option has been removed.
 You should use `placeholder` instead.

+#### ol/PluggableMap

+The `PluggableMap` class has been removed.
+If you want to create a custom map class, extend the `Map` class instead.

 ### 6.15.0

 #### Deprecated `tilePixelRatio` option for data tile sources.